HarishAggarwal/AI-based-Survelliance-System/README.md

 Building this system was an exciting journey through the entire machine learning pipeline.

 1.  **Phase 1: Foundation & Object Tracking**My first step was to get a basic object detector running.
-I set up the **YOLOv5** environment and successfully ran it on sample images and videos.
+I forked and adapted the **YOLOv5** repository from Ultralytics, setting up the environment and successfully running it on sample images and videos.
 I then integrated the **SORT tracking algorithm**, modifying the core detection script to assign a persistent ID to every person it saw.
 This was the crucial foundation for all subsequent logic.

 2.  **Phase 2: Building the Rules**With tracking in place, I developed the logic for our rule-based alerts.
 I created a system to monitor the position and duration of each tracked ID, triggering a "loitering" alert if it stayed within a small area for too long.
 I then expanded this to detect "object abandonment" by analyzing the proximity between stationary objects (like backpacks) and people.